earchibong/devops_projects/terraform_04.md

 <br>

-- clone ansible files from this repository and open the ansible folder
+- clone ansible files from <a href="https://github.com/earchibong/ansible_deployment_PBL_19.git">this repository</a> and open the ansible folder

 <br>